yalotfi/Spatial-Analysis-Lab-for-MSBA/README.md

 ## Installing PostgreSQL and PostGIS

 I suggest downloading the OpenGeo stack distributed by [BoundlessGeo](http://boundlessgeo.com/products/downloads/).
 It is completely free but in order to get the download files, you need to fill out a quick form and they should email you.
 It makes installation of PostgreSQL, PostGIS, GeoServer and more super easy and hassle free.
 Sometimes it takes some time to receive the files, so I will include direct installation of PostgreSQL and PostGIS for Windows and Mac OS.
+If you do not receive an email, go ahead and install postgres directly.

 ### Windows: